Jean Claude Ades

 Jean Claude Ades is a German-born electronic music producer.
 He has resided and worked in Italy, France, and Spain, specialising in house and electro music.

 Biography

-Ades first started DJ-ing at the age of 16.
-In 1995 he has released his first single under the artist name J.C.A.
-In 2002 he changed it to Krystal K. In 2006 he found his own label, B!CRAZY, which is today also an entertainment venue in Ibiza owned by Ades.
+Ades started DJ-ing at the age of 16.
+In 1995, he released his first single under the artist name J.C.A.
+In 2002, he changed it to Krystal K. In 2006, he founded his own label, B!CRAZY, which currently is also an entertainment venue in Ibiza owned by Ades.
 He gained further prominence by releasing digital tracks through Beatport during the 2010s.

 Ades gained worldwide popularity after releasing "Shingaling" in April 2008 alongside another French producer Thomas Vincent.
 The track is a mixture of electrotech and tribal house and features samples from the 1968 salsa hit "Shingaling Shingaling" by Puerto-Rican band Kako & His Orchestra.

-In 2019 Ades moved to a private villa in Mykonos (Greece) where he resides up to this day and releases mixtape podcasts since the COVID-19 pandemic.
+In 2019, Ades moved to a private villa in Mykonos (Greece), where he resides up to this day.
+He has released mixtape podcasts since the COVID-19 pandemic.